-When valuing real property, the characteristics of the property being reviewed are the driving force in the value estimation.
+When valuing real property, the characteristics of the property being reviewed are the driving force in value estimation.
 Experience in valuing other real property, such as a similar building elsewhere, helps the appraiser estimate the value of the subject improvements.

 When valuing personal property, the type of furniture, equipment, and computers will be used along with any cost data provided by the property owner to estimate the value.
 Experience in valuing a similar property at other facilities helps the appraiser estimate the value of the subject facility.
-Individual characteristics of the property, such as usage and maintenance will also have a bearing on the value calculated by the use of district schedules.
+Individual characteristics of the property, such as usage and maintenance, will also have a bearing on the value calculated using district schedules.

-Results of the 2023 Office Review
+Results of the 2025 Office Review

 The district and contract appraisal staff conduct office reviews on both field-inspected and non-field-inspected real property.
 The real property office review consists of the verification of jurisdiction codes, land value, new construction value, and applicable depreciation using the age of construction, building condition, or facility usage.
-As of the date of this report, 207 industrial real property parcels will be reviewed by district or contract appraisal staff.

-The district and contract appraisal staff conduct office reviews on both field-inspected and non-fieldinspected industrial personal property.
+The district and contract appraisal staff conduct office reviews on both field-inspected and non-field-inspected industrial personal property.
 The personal property office review consists of determining the active status of the account and estimating the value using field-collected information and information from the property owner.
-As of the date of this report, there are 13,674 industrial personal property accounts of state category L2.
-These L2 accounts include warehouse inventories, tank farm inventories, pipe yard inventories, industrial facilities, and communication properties.
+Industrial personal property accounts include warehouse inventories, tank farm inventories, pipe yard inventories, industrial facilities, and communication properties.

-There are an additional 9,611 mineral (state category G) and utility (state category J) accounts that will be reviewed by contract appraisal staff.
-The active status of the account was determined and the property value estimate was determined using information from the property owner and state agencies for mineral and utility properties.
+Mineral and utility accounts are reviewed by contract appraisal staff.
+The active status of the account and the property value estimates are determined using information from the mineral royalty owner, mineral working interest, and state agencies for mineral or utility properties.